simonreisinger/Interactive-3D-Human-Heart-Visualization/README.md

 * On the right top corner you can select part of the organ.
 This will be emphasized and on the right side a fitting wikipedia Article will be added.
 * If one organ hides another one you can remove parts of the heart to get a better look.

+## Controls
+* The Visualization can be rotated by dragging the mouse.
+For translation on Mac the CONTROL key has to be pressed.
+* If you click at one anatomical structure the visibility will be set to false.
+* To select and highlight an Object there is a menu at the top right corner.

-## Color scheme for the different kinds of anatomicalstructures
+## Color scheme for the different kinds of anatomical structures
 Organ strucutres | color
 --- | ---
 Coronary arteries | red